Regex - A Formally Verified Regular Expression Engine #

 : Find the first match of a regex in a stringRegex.findAll

-: Find all matches of a regex in a stringRegex.capture
+: Find all matches of a regex in a stringRegex.extract

 : Capture the first match with its capture groupsRegex.captureAll